 You, a woman, raising daughters to hate, to believe that men are superior so long as they are white men, you a woman refusing to stand up for yourself when millions of women have been doing the work for you, I am ashamed to be categorized the same as you.

 It is time for Black women to step back.
-For us to raise our children with love and light, for us to take care of our husbands, and our families and ourselves most importantly; it is the time that we step up to the microphone and ask – nay demand, that our white sisters stand up and raise their voices in our absence.
+For us to raise our children with love and light, for us to take care of our husbands and our wives, our families and ourselves most importantly; it is the time that we step up to the microphone and ask – nay demand, that our white sisters stand up and raise their voices in our absence.

 It hurts me to say this – being that I am half white, it is confusing to me, my spirituality and my politics are rarely on the same page, today of all days it is more difficult for me.
 I know what is morally right, what my heart tells me to do.